 The first rescuer begins single-rescuer CPR as soon as possible and continues while the second rescuer prepares the oxygen equipment.
-When the oxygen equipment is ready, Rescuer One ventilates the injured diver by compressing the ventilation bag about one-third of the bag volume. • Bag compressions should be slow and gentle, lasting about one second for the ventilation phase.
-Allow the chest to fall completely before beginning each new ventilation.
+When the oxygen equipment is ready, Rescuer One ventilates the injured diver by compressing the ventilation bag about one-third of the bag volume.

-- Watch the stomach for signs of distension to prevent regurgitation. - second exhalation in between. - Deliver chest compressions between ventilations.
+- Bag compressions should be slow and gentle, lasting about one second for the ventilation phase.
+Allow the chest to fall completely before beginning each new ventilation. - Watch the stomach for signs of distension to prevent regurgitation. - Each ventilation should last about one second.
+Deliver two ventilations, allowing for a onesecond exhalation in between. - Deliver chest compressions between ventilations.